bogen85/das-py-chat-gpt/README.md

 Hence the theme being applied and the font setting.

 Some parts of the UI are resizable, but no changes are saved as I've not dug into that yet.

+I chose Python and Qt6 because that is what ChatGPT seemed to produce the fewest mistakes on for earlier attempts.

 <!---
   CudaText: lexer_file=Markdown; tab_size=2; tab_spaces=No; newline=LF;